-Inside the cabin, the Hector get an all-black treatment complementing its sporty design.
-While the upper part of the dashboard looks plastic-y, it features leatherette in the centre.
+Inside the cabin, the Hector get an all-black treatment which lends it a sporty look.
+While the upper part of the dashboard looks plasticy, it features leatherette in the centre.

-Complementing the all black cabin are these silver colour inserts which are present around the AC vents and on the doors.
+Complementing the all-black cabin are these silver inserts present around the AC vents and on the doors.

 The 10.4-inch portrait-oriented touchscreen infotainment system has to be the highlight of the Hector’s cabin.
-It not only offers features like Apple CarPlay and Android Auto but also gets AI-powered voice command support, display for 360-degree camera and tyre pressure monitoring system.
-MG will also offer the iSMART application that allows the user to control the AC, door lock/unlock, tailgate and even open and close the sunroof through a mobile phone.
-More about the infotainment system here.
+It not only offers features like Apple CarPlay and Android Auto but also supports AI-powered voice commands, display for the 360-degree camera as well as a tyre pressure monitoring system.
+MG will also offer the iSMART application that allows users to control the AC, door lock/unlock, tailgate and even open and close the sunroof via your smartphone.
+Read more about the infotainment system here.

-The 10-4-inch infotainment system on the Hector is coupled to an Infinity sound system which comprises of 4 speakers, 4 tweeters, a subwoofer and an amplifier.
-The Harrier, on the other hand, gets a music system tuned by JBL, although with a similar setup.
+The 10-4-inch infotainment system on the Hector is coupled to a premium sound system from Infinity.
+It comprises of four speakers, four tweeters, a subwoofer and an amplifier.
+The Harrier, on the other hand, gets a music system tuned by JBL and gets the same amount of speakers.

 The variant visible in the picture is the one with a manual transmission.
 The Hector is offered with a 6-speed manual transmission with both petrol (1.5-litre turbocharged) and diesel (2.0-litre) engine options.
-MG will also offer a dual-clutch automatic transmission with the Hector but it will be limited to the petrol engine only.
+MG is also offering a dual-clutch automatic transmission with the Hector, but it is limited to the petrol engine.

 The Hector is equipped with powered front seats.
-However, where the driver’s seat is 6-way adjustable, the co-passenger seat can be adjusted in four ways only.
+However, where the driver’s seat is 6-way adjustable, the co-passenger seat can be adjusted in four ways.

-The Hector is equipped with various segment first features, which includes reclining rear seats.
+The Hector is equipped with various segment-first features, including reclining rear seats.

-The Hector is equipped with a large panoramic sunroof like some of its rivals including the Jeep Compass and the Hyundai Tucson.
+The Hector is equipped with a large panoramic sunroof like its rivals such as the Jeep Compass and the Hyundai Tucson.